rust-lang/rfcs/text/0000-libs-governance.md

 [motivation]: #motivation

 The motivation is collected inline in the _Guide-level explanation_ to keep new processes close to the goal they're trying to achieve.
-That way we keep process focused, rather than possible introducing it for its own sake.
+That way we keep process focused, rather than possibly introducing it for its own sake.
 The key goals are:

 - To align the team with the rest of the Rust project.